Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Other Countries:

-The availability of garlic can also vary seasonally, with fresh garlic often harvested in the summer months and stored garlic available year-round.
+The availability of garlic can also vary seasonally, with fresh garlic often harvested in the summer months and garlic available year-round.

 Additionally, some specialty garlic varieties are grown by local farmers and may be available at farmers’ markets or specialty stores.